Ormbzzzy/rss/README.md

 	   Once Eclipse has finished installing you can now install the ADT Plugin.
 		Instructions can be found on this page: http://developer.android.com/sdk/installing/installing-adt.html

-	2. To download and install PhoneGap you must ensure that you have Gitbash, Node and NPM installed on your computer.
+	2. Ensure that you have NPM installed on your computer.
-		### insert instructions on how to install node and nmp - http://nodejs.org/download/

-	   	Github can be installed from this site: http://msysgit.github.io/

 	   To install PhoneGap use the command:
 	   	C:\> npm install -g phonegap